mmistakes/made-mistakes-jekyll/_posts/paperfaces/2012-12-13-roblawton-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "Man of Steel"
 description: "PaperFaces portrait of @roblawton drawn with Paper by 53 on an iPad."
-image: paperfaces-roblawton-twitter-lg
+image:
+  feature: paperfaces-roblawton-twitter-lg.jpg
   thumb: paperfaces-roblawton-twitter-150.jpg
 category: paperfaces
 tags:
 - PaperFaces